Cherreads

 He clenched his fist, and with explosive force, struck her in the stomach.

 Milo didn't stop.
-With a swift motion, he slammed his right palm into her stomach again, sending her flying backward.
-She hit the ground hard, rolling slightly before coming to a stop, gasping from the impact.
+With a swift motion, he slammed his right palm into her stomach again, sending her flying.
+She hit the ground hard, rolling slightly before stopping, gasping from the impact.

 She raised her head toward him and spoke in a harsh tone, half anger, half acceptance: